lukas-buergi/km-stat/README.md

 * There is some documentation in docs/manual/documentation.lyx that is partly in German.
 New parts in English.
 * There is lots of documentation in the program files and eventually maybe someone will make it autogenerate html docs from that.

-## Licenses
+## Licensing

-* In principle it's licensed as AGPLv3, see file COPYING.
+* The application is licensed as AGPLv3, see file COPYING.
 If an individual source file has no copyright notice then you should check and ask.
-Files provided by Django are BSD and files copied from elsewhere might have any other (hopefully compatible) license.
+Files provided by Django and d3 are BSD and files copied from elsewhere might have any other (hopefully compatible) license.
-* There are various files provided by governments and/or treaty organizations with license status unknown to me.
+* There are various files provided by governments and/or treaty organizations with license status unknown to me, but which should be fine because they can't realistically complain.
-* I haven't thought about database licenses.
-Maybe various people who worked on the database in the past have some database-copyright on it.
+* The data, specifically the database and documentation, is licensed CC BY-SA 4.0, as far as its copyright belongs to
+  * Kaju Bubanja
+  * Andreas Weibel
+  * Lukas Bürgi

+  and we ask you to credit GSoA/GSsA for our work.
+  Please add your name if you contribute.

 ## Overview of current status: